-The results of our auditing procedures disclosed instances of noncompliance with the state compliance requirements referred to above that are required to be reported in accordance with the 2020-21 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting, which are described in the accompanying schedule of findings and questioned costs as item 2021-001.
+The results of our auditing procedures disclosed instances of noncompliance which are described in the accompanying schedule of findings and questioned costs as items 2022-001, 2022-002, and 2022-003.
 Our opinion on state compliance is not modified with respect to these matters.